scarletrat/SpectralAnalysis/README.md

 - Applies a filter condition from **line 19** to create a subset of rows.
 - Exports the filtered results to a new file:  filtered_data.xlsx

 Feel free to change line 19 to "Find the rows where the x value is the largest in the row".
-So if you have a signal with bin 0/1 x = 1, bin2/3 x = 2, ...
+So if you have a signal with bin 0/1 x = 1, bin2/3 x = 2.
+It is because Largersum is either even sum or odd sum values.

 The commented part in the bottom is where I have another signal with the table.
 I can use the above filtered value(filtered_data.xlsx) to remove the trials from the table(fft_permutation_results2) and store it in a new file "fft_permutation_results3" since when you overwrite the file with shorter rows, some of the filtered rows will still stay at the bottom of the xlsx file.